 First, Submit a Letter of Intent

 If you are interested in receiving health-priority grant funding from the Foundation, your first step is to submit the Letter of Intent form.
 We will only accept one Letter of Intent per nonprofit organization during each grant cycle.
 We will not accept a Letter of Intent from an organization that has an open grant on the date the Letter of Intent is due.

 When to Submit

 The Letter of Intent for the Spring 2022 Grant Cycle is now closed.
 The Letter of Intent for the Fall 2022 Grant Cycle will open in May and is due in August.

 Your Letter of Intent will be reviewed carefully.
 If your organization is a good match, you will be invited to submit a full application.

 We do not accept unsolicited applications.
 An organization must first submit a Letter of Intent.
-We will notify an organization if it is invited to submit an application after reviewing their Letter of Intent.
+We will notify an organization if it is invited to submit an application after reviewing its Letter of Intent.

 Review and Approval

 The Foundation Board reviews the applications approximately eight weeks after the application due date.
 We will advise you of your application's status following the board review.

 - capital campaigns including brick and mortar establishments